RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/Problems.md

     (vi) If $f(1) = k$ and $f$ is continuous at zero, prove that $f(x) =kx$ for all $x \in \mathbb{R}$.

 (22)=
-22. Show that Dirichlet's "other" function, as discussed in [Example 3.10](https://rosiesb.github.io/Analysis-Notes/3Cty.html#eg:dirichlet2) in the notes, is discontinuous at every rational point in its domain.
+22.  *(Homework 2 question).* Show that Dirichlet's "other" function, as discussed in [Example 3.10](https://rosiesb.github.io/Analysis-Notes/3Cty.html#eg:dirichlet2) in the notes, is discontinuous at every rational point in its domain.

 (23)=
 23. What can you say about left/right continuity of the function  $\mathbb{1}_{(a, b)}:\mathbb{R}\to\mathbb{R}$ at the points $a$ and $b$?